msfjarvis/msfjarvis.dev/content/posts/my-dagger-story.md

 ## The turning point

 Around mid-December 2019, [Arun](https://twitter.com/arunkumar_9t2) released the 0.1 version of his Dagger 2 dependency graph visualizer, [Scabbard](https://arunkumar.dev/introducing-scabbard-a-tool-to-visualize-dagger-2-dependency-graphs/).
 It looked **awesome**.
-I [retweeted it](https://twitter.com/MSF_Jarvis/status/1210856668310863872) and shoved in my residual Dagger hate for good measure because isn't that what the internet is for.
+I [retweeted it](https://twitter.com/MSF_Jarvis/status/1210856668310863872) and shoved in my residual Dagger hate for good measure because what else is the internet for.
 I was [confident](https://twitter.com/MSF_Jarvis/status/1210866037056397312) that Dagger shall never find a place in my code and my friend [Sasikanth](https://twitter.com/its_sasikanth) (super smart dude, definitely worth following) was [hell-bent on ensuring otherwise](https://twitter.com/MSF_Jarvis/status/1210935581288517632?s=20).

 Together, we dug up my previous efforts and I started [a PR](https://github.com/msfjarvis/viscerion/pull/214) so he could review it and help me past the point I dropped out last time.
 He helped [me on GitHub](https://github.com/msfjarvis/viscerion/pull/214#pullrequestreview-336919368), privately on Telegram and together in about 2 days Viscerion was completely Koin-free and ready to kill.
 I put down my thoughts about the migration briefly [on the PR](https://github.com/msfjarvis/viscerion/pull/214#issuecomment-569541678), which I'll reproduce and expand on below.